aau-network-security/riotpot/README.md

 ## 1. Description

-Riotpot is an interoperable medium interaction honeypot, primarly focused on the emulation IoT and OT protocols, although, it is also capable of emulating other services.
+Riotpot is an interoperable medium interaction honeypot, primarily focused on the emulation IoT and OT protocols, although, it is also capable of emulating other services.

 This services are loaded in the honeypot in the form of plugins, making Riotpot a modular, and very transportable honeypot.
 The services are loaded at runtime, meaning that the weight of the honeypot will vary on premisses, and the services loaded e.g. HTTP, will only be used when required.
-As consequence, we higly recommend building your own binary customised to your own needs.
+As consequence, we highly recommend building your own binary customized to your own needs.
 Refer to the following section, Installation, for more information.

 ## 2. Installation

-Although one can donwload the binary containing a set of default running emulators, this guide is mainly focused to those looking for a customized experience.
+Although one can download the binary containing a set of default running emulators, this guide is mainly focused to those looking for a customized experience.

-We thrive on the idea of making RiotPot higly transportable, therefore, in this section one can find multiple methods of installation for diverse environments that fit a broad list of requirements and constrains.
+We thrive on the idea of making RiotPot highly transportable, therefore, in this section one can find multiple methods of installation for diverse environments that fit a broad list of requirements and constrains.

 We highly recommend running RiotPot in a virtualized self-contained network using `Docker`, for which we included configuration files that run the honeypot both as a closed environment for testing and playing around (similar to a testbed environment), and a production environment that runs on the host machine exposing services to the host main network that can run from the local clone of this repository.